Fohdeesha/quanta-brocade/documentation/index.md

 * The Brocade only has one Out Of Band management port.
 Your #2 OOB port will no longer do anything.
 You'll still have OOB management as usual on mgmt #1, and of course in-band management on all the normal ports.

 * While it may be possible to flash back to Quanta, we haven't investigated this (the Brocade bootloader does not have the same raw copy commands), so for now assume this is a one way trip.
 A trip worth taking, we think.

+If you're looking to purchase an LB6M, we recommend [UnixPlus](https://www.unixplus.com/products/quanta-lb6m-24-port-10gbe-sfp-4x-1gbe-l2-l3-switch) - their stock is all brand new and of known origin.
 ##Prerequisites

 This guide assumes you're familiar with the basics like tftp, obtaining a serial console to the device, etc. If you're not, this guide is probably not for you.
 Before touching your switch, read this document from beginning to end to get a basic idea of what you'll be doing - do **not** skip this step.